 - Black and grey list confidentiality controls are provided to block emails based on email address or email body tag from entering the MME cloud or being processed for upload to SFDC.
 Based on MME’s folder selection feature, users control which email messages are synced to Salesforce and which are not.

-- MME uses modern cloud authentication technologies including OAuth to connect with SFDC and compliant email systems like Gmail.
+- MME uses modern cloud authentication technologies including OAuth to connect with SFDC and compliant email systems like Gmail and Office 365.

 2. Host/Platform Security.